W3ndige/rootnetsec.github.io/_posts/2017-03-05-overthewire.org-narnia-4.markdown

 narnia3@melinda:/tmp$ touch w3ndige
 {% endhighlight %}

-<p>Then, I'm going to use Python, and calculate how long the directory should be, together with <b>/tmp/</b> beggining.
+<p>Then, I'm going to use Python and calculate how long the directory should be, together with <b>/tmp/</b> beggining.
 We can also generate letters for our directory name. </p>

 {% highlight python %}
 >>> 32 - len("/tmp/")